Update: May 2025

 Review the Full Budget

-Complete the Budget Survey
+Take the Budget Survey (Complete)

-• Your feedback helps shape the final budget!
+- Your feedback helps shape the final budget!
 Share your thoughts on funding for police, fire, and asset management by April 2, 2025.

-Attend Budget Meetings
+Attend Budget Meetings (Complete)

-• Join us at upcoming budget meetings to learn more and ask questions:
+- Join us at upcoming budget meetings to learn more and ask questions:

-• March 11 – Budget insights at Committee of the Whole
+- March 11 – Budget insights at Committee of the Whole

-• March 18 – Budget Outlook Report presented to Council
+- March 18 – Budget Outlook Report presented to Council

-• April 8 – Full budget presentation and budget discussion at Committee of the Whole
+- April 8 – Full budget presentation and budget discussion at Committee of the Whole

 Ask Questions & Stay Updated